miyasaka-kion/learngit/readme.md

-Git it is a version control system yeswe
+Git it is a version control system

 Git is a free software

 A dog is running

 A cat is running

 A mouse is running after the cat